bwilli3601/HTML_CSS_JavaScript/README.md

 You'll practice working with the label element, the different input elements, the required attribute, and more.

 * Build a Survey Form

+## Theory- Working wit Tables (tables.html)

+In these lessons, you will learn about HTML tables, how to create them, and when to use them.

+* What Are HTML Tables Used For, and What Should They Not Be Used For?

+## Workshop- Build a Final Exams Table (exam.html)

+In this workshop, you will practice working with HTML tables by building a table of final exams.

+## LAB- Build a Book Catalog Table (book_table.html)

+In this lab, you'll review HTML tables by building a book information table.

+You'll practice the different table components like the thead, tbody, th, tr, and td elements.

+* Build a Book Catalog Table